 Figure 9-1001u—Presence Bitmap subfield format of the Reconfiguration Multi-Link element

 …

+The Extended MLD Capabilities And Operations Present subfield is set to 1 if the Extended MLD Capabilities And Operations subfield is present in the Common Info field.
+Otherwise, the Extended MLD Capabilities And Operations Present subfield is set to 0.

 The format of the Common Info field of the Reconfiguration Multi-Link element is defined in Figure 9-1001v (Common Info field format of the Reconfiguration Multi-Link element).